HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Katapult Holdings (KPLT/FSRV) Investors to Contact Firm's Attorneys Now, Securities Class Action Filed

 SAN FRANCISCO, Aug.
-30, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Katapult Holdings, Inc. ( KPLT) investors and FinServe Acquisition Corp. ( FSRV) investors with significant losses to submit your losses now.
+31, 2021 /PRNewswire/ -- Hagens Berman urges Katapult Holdings, Inc. (NASDAQ: KPLT) investors and FinServe Acquisition Corp.
+(NASDAQ: FSRV) investors with significant losses to submit your losses now.

 Katapult Holdings, Inc. (KPLT/FSRV) Securities Fraud Class Action: